Dr Andrew Mayers

 Educating young people about mental health

 Many mental illnesses have an initial onset in late adolescence.
 All too often, we hear how young people are not prepared when they encounter diagnoses for the first time.
 If mental health was routinely taught in schools, particularly about diagnoses, possible causes, treatments, prognoses and support, the impact might be less dramatic.
 Young people could be taught about this, but also about promoting good mental health, encouraging open dialogue, reducing stigma, and about looking out for friends.
-I am currently looking at developing, and evaluating, mental health education in schools.
+Dorset Mind, for whom I am Patron, is working on a major project to support young people's mental health - including education and support.
+For more information check out Dorset Mind Your Head

 Impact of child sexual abuse on developing (later) mental illness